cdktf/cdktf-provider-project/API.md

 List of dependencies to bundle into this module.

 These modules will be
-added both to the `dependencies` section and `peerDependencies` section of your `package.json`.
+added both to the `dependencies` section and `bundledDependencies` section of your `package.json`.

 The recommendation is to only specify the module name here (e.g.